Spycatcher: Publication and trial

 Eventually, in 1988, the book was cleared for legitimate sale when the Law Lords acknowledged that overseas publication meant it contained no secrets.
 However, Wright was barred from receiving royalties from the sale of the book in the United Kingdom.
-In November 1991, the European Court of Human Rights ruled that the British government had breached the European Convention of Human Rights in gagging its newspapers.
+In November 1991, the European Court of Human Rights ruled that the British government had breached the European Convention on Human Rights in gagging its newspapers.

 The accuracy of various allegations made in the book by Wright was questioned in a 1993 review of Spycatcher published by the Center for the Study of Intelligence, an in-house think tank for the CIA.
 While admitting (on page 42) that the book included "factual data", the document stated that it was also "filled with [unspecified] errors, exaggerations, bogus ideas, and self-inflation".

 The book has sold more than two million copies.
 In 1995, Wright died a millionaire from proceeds of his book.